What is TNR?

 I Need Help Trapping Cats in Burlington County

+If you feed them, you must fix them!
 The Friends of the Burlington County Animal Shelter can help.
-Send an email to email@example.com or call 609-479-1966 with the following information:
+To make an appointment to get a community cat(s) fixed and vaccinated, send an email to email@example.com or call 609-479-1966 with the following information:

 - approximate number of community cats requiring TNR

-Are you are willing to TNR the cats yourself, but do not have traps?
-Friends of BCAS has traps you can borrow.
+We rely on caregivers to trap, as able.
+Friends of BCAS has traps you can borrow for up to two weeks on a first-come, first-served basis.
 Please fill out our cat trap agreement and email it to firstname.lastname@example.org.
 Your full deposit will be refunded when the trap is returned.

 To trap community cats, here are the traps and dividers we recommend: